Note: this is a work in progress. I’ll update it as I find more information.

 Loudoun County, VA – This is my family line.
 John Hendrickson first appears here on the tax list in 1760.
 He leases land in 1765, and sells that lease somewhere around 1769.

 Orange County, VA – John Hendrick signs the Ten Thousand Names petition for religious tolerance in 1776.
-This was a petition by non-Anglican citizen (Baptists, Presbyterians, etc.) who did not want pay taxes to support the Anglican church of England.
+This was a petition by non-Anglican citizen (Baptists, Presbyterians, etc.) who did not want pay taxes to support the Anglican Church of England, especially after the Revolutionary War.
 Actually, many citizens wanted to do away with the Church of England in the States, as Americans were now at war with England.
 I don’t know who this John Hendrick is.

 Perquimans County, NC – There were Hendricks and Hendrickson Quaker families in the Perquimans Monthly Meeting starting in 1776.